Andereoo/TkinterWeb/docs/HTMLFRAME.md

 * `image_alternate_text_enabled`: Enable the display of alt text for broken images. **Default: True**
 * `dark_theme_enabled`: Enable dark mode.
 May cause hangs or crashes on more complex websites. **Default: False**
 * `image_inversion_enabled`: Enable image inversion.
 May cause hangs or crashes on more complex websites. **Default: False**
 * `ignore_invalid_images`: Ignore invalid images.
-If enabled and alt text is disabled or the image has no alt text, show a broken image icon. **Default: True**
+If enabled and alt text is disabled or the image has no alt text, a broken image icon will be displayed in place of the image. **Default: True**
 * `about_page_background`: The default background color of built-in pages, intended to better integrate custom documents with Tkinter. **Default: ttk.Style.lookup('TFrame', 'background')**
 * `about_page_foreground`: The default text color of built-in pages. **Default: ttk.Style.lookup('TLabel', 'foreground')**
 * `find_match_highlight_color`: The highlight color of matches found by `find_text()`. **Default: "#ef0fff"**